codingWithSharon/BeginnerPlaywrightProjectForCSharp/README.md

 2. In Visual Studio make sure you are connected to your GitHub account
 3. Go to "Git Changes" > Create Repository > Create
 4. Check the new repository on GitHub
+5. Create a new branch (even when working alone on aproject it is best practice to work from a branch)

+## Structuring the project

+## Create a Page Object Model

+## Writing a test

+## Keep practicing